continuedev/continue/docs/docs/customization/context-providers.md

+---
+title: Context Providers
+description: Type '@' to select content to the LLM as context
+keywords: [context, "@", provider, LLM]
+---

 # Context Providers

 Context Providers allow you to type '@' and see a dropdown of content that can all be fed to the LLM as context.
 Every context provider is a plugin, which means if you want to reference some source of information that you don't see here, you can request (or build!) a new context provider.